artis3n/cloud-hackbox/README.md

 Since ParrotOS is not on the AWS Marketplace, we need to build this AMI by first creating an ISO image, converting it into an OVA file, and then importing it into AWS EC2.

 However, ParrotOS uses a modern Debian kernal and AWS EC2 VM Import support for Debian ends at Debian 8.
 So, this is likely impossible at this time.

-`kali-ova.json` is a test of the OVA image import process before attempting with `parrot-ova.json`.
-Kali Linux also uses a Debian kernel unsupported by AWS EC2 VM Import, i.e. something more recent than Debian 8.